Drivetech/mongodump-s3/README.md

   lgatica/mongodump-s3
 ```

-## IAM Policiy
+## IAM Policy

 You need to add a user with the following policies.
-Be sure to change `your_bucket` by the correct.
+Be sure to change `your_bucket` by the correct name.

 ```xml
 {